ibm-cloud-docs/containers/cs_istio_custom_gateway.md

    ```
    {: codeblock}

-4. Create the `IstioOperator` in your cluster.
-The managed Istio operator in the `ibm-operators` namespace uses the IOP to deploy and expose the ingress gateway in the `custom-gateways` namespace with a public load balancer service.
+4. Create the `IstioOperator` (IOP) resource in your cluster.
+The managed Istio operator in the `ibm-operators` namespace uses the IOP resource to deploy and expose the ingress gateway in the `custom-gateways` namespace with a public load balancer service.
   ```
   kubectl apply -f ./custom-ingress-iop.yaml
   ```